 - Use planning tools to design conservation strategies for a local issue or an existing development project

-POTENTIAL STUDENT DIRECTED RESEARCH PROJECTS
+SAMPLE DIRECTED RESEARCH PROJECTS

 - Studying effects of agricultural and extractive practices on plant community structure and composition

 - Investigating and mapping fauna (e.g., jaguar and primate) habitat preferences

 - Examining vulnerability of understory herbaceous species to a changing climate in a transitional forest